Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • shooting pain in the leg or buttock;

-The pain does not allow the patient to be in a standing position for a long time, forcing him to take a sitting or lying position.
+The pain does not allow the patient to stand for a long time, forcing him to take a sitting or lying position.

 Diagnostics

-The study of the patient's condition begins with the collection of anamnesis of the patient.
-So, the doctor conducts a survey and initial examination of the patient, paying special attention to the localization of pain and the nature of its occurrence.
+The study of the patient's condition begins with collecting the patient's medical history.
+So, the doctor conducts a survey and initial examination of the patient, paying special attention to the location of the pain and the nature of its occurrence.

-The standard set of tests for all medical institutions (general clinical blood test, urine test) is not very informative and the specialist prescribes advanced diagnostics, which includes:
+The standard set of tests for all medical institutions (general clinical blood test, urine test) is not very informative and the specialist prescribes an advanced diagnosis, which includes:

 • computed tomography (CT);